BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Keyne and Photon from PhotonLashara from PhotonMa Maime from Photon

 This OVA series is produced by AIC (Tenchi-Muyo!; El Hazard), and is one of the most wonderfully silly pieces of work I've ever seen.
 From the remote, Tattooine-like Sandy Planet, Photon Earth is the young put-upon-looking lad on the right in the left picture above.
 He's kind of slow (mentally) and naive, but loyal, unbelievably strong and tougher than a truckload of nails to boot.
 Keyne Aqua is a woman who is escaping Count Papacharino Nanadan, when her damaged ship lands on the Sandy Planet.
 Photon winds up in her capsule because of his bratty, starstruck friend Aun Freya, and thanks to a couple of incidents with the village treasure (a felt-tip permanent marker which fell from Keyne's ship some time ago), he winds up with Keyne as his wife!
 This does not sit well with Papacharino, who is still after Keyne and the Aho (literally "idiot") power technology her fugitive grandfather developed.
 He's a player and an incompetent, abusive buffoon (which is admittedly a pretty bizarre combination, but it's anime, so work with me here) who is engaged to Lashara Moon.
 She's the First Imperial Princess of the Galaxy, and a blithe, naive young woman...okay, she's kind of an airhead.
 She has to be, to be head over heels in love with Papacharino like she is.
 However, he doesn't let that bit of triviality get in the way of his libido, so he's frequently found in the same bed as his exotic mistress, Ma Maime.
 Being an AIC OVA production, they can't get away without an onsen episode, and #4 is it.
 When Aun finds out that Photon and Keyne are now an item, it drives her buggy for some reason, even though she keeps insisting that she doesn't like Photon like that.
-Still from that time afterwards, they are at each other's throats, with Keyne winning on points for her snipes against Aun's underdeveloped body.
+Still, from that time onwards, they are at each other's throats, with Keyne winning on points for her snipes against Aun's underdeveloped body.
 However, when Lashara and then Ma Maime turn up in the bath, they are both stunned into silence by their endowments.
 And they shut my trapper for a bit, too, actually.
 Photon is a manic adventure comedy with ridiculous amounts of nudity (not all of it female!), massive destruction, and no main character escaping looking stupid at some point or another.
-In other words, this is good stuff.
+In other words, this is fun stuff.

 Just a Line.